 Too much or harsh exfoliation can be bad for the skin, as these can lead to irritation and even dryness.
 If you’re using a scrub or an acid-based product, the universal rule is to exfoliate twice to three times a week.
 If you have dry or sensitive skin, you can start exfoliating once or twice a week.

 It’s good to know, though, that some facial cleansers now also double as gentle exfoliators, which are safe to use daily.
 If you have acne-prone skin, try POND'S Clear Solutions Facial Scrub, which is infused with salicylic acid (a BHA) to refresh skin and prevent breakouts.

 DON’T forget to use a hydrating product after.

 To prevent dryness and help you achieve that supple, glass skin finish, lock in hydration with your serum and moisturizer.
 Try: POND'S Perfect Serum Burst Cream, a cream-to-serum formula that brightens skin as it delivers long-lasting, dewy moisture.

-For a bright, dewy finishPOND’S White Beauty Skin Perfecting Serum Burst Cream
+For a bright, dewy finishPOND’S Bright Beauty Skin Perfecting Serum Burst Cream

 In the quest for glass skin, it’s really not enough to just pile up on the moisturizers and illuminating glow-getters, all for a faux glow.
 For truly healthy skin, start incorporating regular exfoliation into your routine now—and get ready to get lit from within.